ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

 7. On the app you installed on your phone, discover your beacon and check that the URL is correct.
 <br />
-**Note:** the URIBeacon goes into [configuration mode](../Advanced/URIBeaconAdv.md) for the first 60 seconds after it's turned on.
+**Note:** the UriBeacon goes into [configuration mode](../Advanced/URIBeaconAdv.md) for the first 60 seconds after it's turned on.
 It will appear with your information when that minute is up.

 <a name=”compiler”>
 ##Getting started with the compiler